 /WHAT IS ASSESSED HERE:

 HOW YOU SEE THE RELATION

 BETWEEN INDIVIDUAL DECISIONS

 AND PLANETARY CHALLENGES, HOW

 YOU FEEL ABOUT IT AND THE

 IMPACT ON YOUR PERSONAL

 BEHAVIORS.

-This graph shows only one dimension - cognitive - meaning that you have an intellectual understanding about this aspect.
-You are not necessarily engaging your feelings nor converting them into actions.
-You might use this information to explore your emotions related to this aspect of the sustainability mindset, and perhaps find ways to convert your understanding into actions.
+This graph shows only one dimension - cognitive - indicating that you have knowledge about this aspect, without necessarily engaging your feelings.
+You might use this information to explore your emotions.